MicrosoftDocs/appcenter-docs/docs/test-cloud/rest-api.md

 This example shows how to upload an app package, test binaries, and queue UI tests using our API.

 ## Steps
-1. Use the [create test run POST method](https://openapi.appcenter.ms/#/test/test_createTestRun) to receive a **test run ID** which you'll use later for the Response Header.
+1. Use the [create test run POST method](https://openapi.appcenter.ms/#/test/test_createTestRun) to receive a **test run ID**, which you'll use later for the Response Header.

 **Sample Request** https://api.appcenter.ms/v0.1/apps/MSKASANI/DroidAppSampleXamarin/test_runs
 ![Screenshot demonstrating API usage](images/test-runs-api.png)